sylvainwhite/sylvain-white-dev/_posts/2021-02-21-designPatterns.md

 ### Definition

 * The **Composite Method** Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
-Composite lets clients treat individual objects and compositions of objects uniformly.
+Composite lets clients treat individual objects and compositions of objects uniformly

 ### Advantages